Prof. Phoebe Barnard

 She has worked diverse issues, large and small -- from sexual selection in flashy African birds, energetics and behaviour of raptors in North America and southern Africa, national biodiversity and climate change strategic planning, policy and research, and the status and trends of the world’s ecosystems and their ability to support human health, livelihoods and wellbeing.

 Earlier, Phoebe founded and ran Namibia’s national biodiversity and climate change programmes, contributed to that country’s environmental observation system, to the global board and scenarios group of the Millennium Ecosystem Assessment, and she coordinated the scientific work of the Global Invasive Species Programme secretariat.
-She has produced three books, numerous booklets and book chapters, and a government policy, in addition to scientific papers, and has successfully raised funds to establish a national park in Namibia.
+She has produced three books, numerous booklets and book chapters, and a government policy, in addition to over 100 scientific papers, and has successfully raised funds to establish a national park in Namibia.

 Current postdoctoral researchers and students